 156.5.
 The statement by Duglossus, who derives the name and origin of this nation from Prusias, the king of Bithynia must be considered a mere fable, not worth refuting.
 Some think that the Borussi where called like that in German because they lived near to the Russi but whether this is true or false I do not want to discuss here.
 When and how the Latin tongue got mixed up with the vulgar language of the Borussians, Lithuanians and Livonians we do not dare to say for certain.

 156.6.
 Erasmus Stella says that Borussia was assaulted by the Romans, [but] not conquered [by them], taking Plinius as his source.
 From which it becomes clear that together with [the spreading of] the Roman Empire the Latin language cannot have spread and rooted here.
-But Duglossus tells us that in those civil wars between Cæsar and Pompeius a certain group or company of Romans left Italy, their native country in those troublesome times, settled down on these coasts, and built a city here called ROMOVE after the name of their mother [city of] Rome, which city for a long time was the Metropole of that country.
+But Duglossus tells us that in those civil wars between Cæsar and Pompeius a certain group or company of Romans left Italy, their native country in those troublesome times, settled down on these coasts, and built a city here called Romove after the name of their mother [city of] Rome, which city for a long time was the metropole of that country.

 156.8.
 Finally, extending their bounds further and spreading themselves in all directions, some were named Lithuanians by a name derived from the same [Libo], but much altered and corrupted, while others have still retained their ancient name of Prussi.
-Yet, also a great part of Pomerland, and Culmischland and the outskirts of Michelaw, after they came under the jurisdiction of Prussia and under the command of the Knights of the Holy Cross (Teutones Crucigeri) began to be called by the one name Prussia.
+Yet, also a great part of Pomerland [Pommern], and Culmischland and the outskirts of Michelaw, after they came under the jurisdiction of Prussia and under the command of the knights of the Holy Cross (Teutones Crucigeri) began to be called by the one name Prussia.

 156.11.
 Among the other eleven he divided the country of Prussia.
-Of these the first [son], called ZAMO, obtained that region which after him to this day is called Sambia which has on its West and North the salt sea, on the East lake Curisch-haff and the river Deme, and on the South the river Pregel.
-It is an accepted view among them that he lived on mount GALTAGARB.
-The second [son] SVDO got as his portion that part of the country where you now find Oletzo, Stradaun, Lick, part of the precincts or liberties of Iohansburg, Letzen, Angerburg and Insterburg.
+Of these the first [son], called Zamo, obtained that region which after him to this day is called Sambia which has on its West and North the salt sea, on the East lake Curisch-haff and the river Deme, and on the South the river Pregel.
+It is an accepted view among them that he lived on mount Galtagarb.
+The second [son] Sudo got as his portion that part of the country where you now find Oletzo, Stradaun, Lick, part of the precincts or liberties of Iohansburg, Letzen, Angerburg and Insterburg.

 156.12.
-It has on its East Lithuania, on its South Masovia and Galindia, on its North-West Barthonia, [and] on its North Sclauonia.
-This country they called, after his name, SVDAVIA.
+It has on its East Lithuania, on its South Masovia and Galindia, on its North-West Barthonia, [and] on its North Sclavonia.
+This country they called, after his name, Sudavia.
 This name was utterly lost when this whole area was spoilt and laid waste by the knights of the Holy Cross, {not in 1587F{and therefore the later writers are totally ignorant whether this area was called Sudavia or not.

 156.15.
-The eighth [son], VARMONI, received as his portion the Varmia lying between the {1587F only{three}1587F only} countries Galindia, Natangia and Pogezamia.
-But since he did not continue to live long after his father['s death], this province soon lost that name again, and was named by the German name of ERMELAND {1584G3Add, 1587F, 1588S & 1592L only{after his wife Ermia}1584G3Add, 1587F, 1588S & 1592L only}.
-The ninth [son], HOGGO, [received] a Lordship which was separated from Varmia by the river Passerg [and] from Pomerania by the river Weseck and lake Drausen.
-It is now by the Germans called HOCKERLAND, but by the Romans it is called Pogezania after POGIA, his daughter.
+The eighth [son], Varmoni, received as his portion the Varmia lying between the {1587F only{three}1587F only} countries Galindia, Natangia and Pogezamia.
+But since he did not continue to live long after his father['s death], this province soon lost that name again, and was named by the German name of Ermeland {after his wife Ermia.
+The ninth [son], Hoggo [received] a lordship which was separated from Varmia by the river Passerg [and] from Pomerania by the river Weseck and lake Drausen.
+It is now by the Germans called Hockerland, but by the Romans it is called Pogezania after Pogia, his daughter.

 156.18.
-This author promises a specific Treatise on Prussia with a further discussion on this map. {1592L{But see more about this in Guaginus' Sarmatian history}1592L}.
+This author promises a specific treatise on Prussia with a further discussion on this map. {1592L{But see more about this in Guaginus' Sarmatian history}1592L}.

 156.19.
-Amber, {not in 1584G3Add, 1587F & 1588S{the Romans call it Succinum and Electrum}not in 1584G3Add & 1588S}, the Germans BERNSTEIN, AGSTEIN}not in 1587F}, is found plentifully on the coast of this country, but nowhere else in the world, to the great gain and enrichment of this Nation.
-Various authors have written about the nature and properties of this common stuff, but no one better, in my judgement, than Andreas Aurifaber Vratislaviensis {1587F has instead{of Preslaw in Slesi}1587F instead}, in a specific publication written in Latin as well as in German}1584L3Add} © Marcel van den Broecke ©.
+Amber, {not in 1584G3Add, 1587F & 1588S{the Romans call it Succinum and Electrum}not in 1584G3Add & 1588S}, the Germans Bernstein, Agstein}not in 1587F}, is found plentifully on the coast of this country, but nowhere else in the world, to the great gain and enrichment of this nation.
+Various authors have written about the nature and properties of this region, but no one better, in my judgement, than Andreas Aurifaber Vratislaviensis {1587F has instead{of Preslaw in Slesi}1587F instead}, in a specific publication written in Latin as well as in German}1584L3Add, 1584G3Add, 1584L, 1585F3Add, 1587F, 1588S & 1592L end here}.